VCGI/applications/cama-explorer-demo/readme.md

 **Status**

 > [!IMPORTANT]
-> Awaiting SoV config of Globalscape FTP for data transfer
+> GlobalScape FTP configured for use Friday, September 26, 2025.
+> Emailed Chris for sample data on Monday, September 29, 2025.

 ## Tyler Technologies